 Maya Perez is a writer and producer.
-Her work has appeared in Electric Literature,The Masters Review, Misadventures Magazine, and more.
-She is co-editor of the books On Story - Screenwriters and Their Craft (2013), On Story - Screenwriters and Filmmakers on Their Iconic Films (2016), and the forthcoming On Story – The Golden Ages of Television (2018), all from University of Texas Press.
-Maya is also a producer on the television series Austin Film Festival's On Story, now in its eighth season on PBS.
-On Story won a Lone Star EMMY Award® for Best Arts/Entertainment Program in 2014 and was nominated for a Lone Star EMMY Award® in 2016.
+Her writing has appeared in Joyland, Electric Literature,The Masters Review, Misadventures Magazine, and she is co-editor of three collections of interviews with screenwriters and filmmakers: On Story – The Golden Ages of Television, On Story - Screenwriters and Filmmakers on Their Iconic Films, and On Story - Screenwriters and Their Craft, all published by the University of Texas Press.
+She is an executive producer on the television series On Story, now in its ninth season on PBS.
+On Story won a Lone Star EMMY Award® for Best Interview/Discussion Program Series in 2018 and for Best Arts/Entertainment Program in 2014.
+It was nominated for a Lone Star EMMY Award® in 2016.

-Maya grew up in Kenya, Zambia, and the United States and now lives in Austin, Texas, where she teaches screenwriting at The University of Texas at Austin.
-A passionate member of the arts and education community, she serves on boards and committees for several organizations, including Austin Film Festival, Fantastic Fest, Sundance Institute, Texas Book Festival, and Vassar College.
+She teaches at the Michener Center for Writers and The University of Texas at Austin.
+An active member of the arts and education community, she serves on boards and committees for several organizations, including Austin Film Festival, Fantastic Fest, Texas Book Festival, and Vassar College.